 - providing research and analysis on how to increase the employment content of growth to inform policy design, monitoring and evaluation;

-- offering policy advice on incorporating employment goals in overarching policy frameworks;
+- offering policy advice on incorporating employment goals in overarching policy frameworks; and

 - undertaking capacity building for government and the social partners; as well as facilitating tripartite policy dialogue.

-The ILC has also adopted a wide range of additional instruments to guide advocacy and technical work in relevant fields such as skills (e.g. C.142), employment services (C.88), private employment agencies (C.181), the employment of persons with disabilities and other vulnerable groups (e.g. C.159), transition from the informal to the formal economy (R.204), enterprise development (e.g. R.189), and social protection floors (R.202), amongst others.
+The ILC has also adopted a wide range of additional instruments to guide advocacy and technical work in relevant fields such as skills (e.g., C.142), employment services (C.88), private employment agencies (C.181), the employment of persons with disabilities and other vulnerable groups (e.g., C.159), transition from the informal to the formal economy (R.204), enterprise development (e.g., R.189), and social protection floors (R.202), amongst others.

-The formulation and implementation of NEPs is captured under ILO Policy Outcome 1, but it is of relevance to all other policy outcomes as well.
+The formulation and implementation of NEPs is captured under ILO policy outcome 1, but it is of relevance to all other policy outcomes as well.
 In fact, the comprehensive nature of NEPs means that those policies must take into account the concerns and priorities addressed by these outcomes.

 The aspect of environmental sustainability must be taken into account when formulating NEPs; on the other hand, NEPs can become an effective tool to promote the greening of national economies as well as the creation of “green jobs”.